Bus42/Modding-FNV-on-Linux/Modding FNV on Linux.md

 I can run FNV at a consistent 50-60 fps.
 I do experience some frame drop in combat, down to 20-30 frames.
 If I can do that with this old machine, this should be a breeze for anyone running a more modern setup.

+I will make the assumption that you do know enough to at least run the game on your distro.
+I have played FNV on Manjaro, Ubuntu KDE, GNOME, and Budgie, Mint, AntiX, MX Linux, and probably another I don't recall.
+Ubuntu Budgie, by far, was the most friendly to my combination of game engine, compatibility tool, and graphics card and ran with the least issues in and out of game.

 ## Install and setup Fallout: New Vegas through Steam.
 + After installation, restart steam in offline mode.
 + Navigate to the library in Steam after installation, right-click on **Fallout: New Vegas**, and select *Properties*.